 TSA PreCheck The Transportation Security Administration has more than 100 airports enrolled in PreCheck, which allows low-risk travelers to be expedited through participating U.S. checkpoints for domestic and international travel.
 This means you get faster lines and you don’t have to take off your belt, shoes or light jacket when you get to the screening area.
 It is worth every penny of the $85 one-time application fee.
 Check the website for eligibility requirements and it will also tell you about other Homeland Security Trusted Traveler Programs.
 For example, if you’re a frequent international flyer, for an additional $15, Global Entry will give you expedited clearance through immigration when you return to the U.S.

 Check into airline priority screening lines.
 Almost every airline has a priority access lane and it usually only costs a few extra dollars per flight.
-For example, United, JetBlue and USAirways have these programs starting as low as $9 per flight.
+For example, United, JetBlue and USAirways have these program.
 If you’re an airline credit card holder you might be able to access the line for free, just check the fine print because it depends on your status (doesn’t everything?)
 Of course, elite frequent flyers and those holding a business- or first-class ticket usually get priority screening line access.

 Checkpoint don’ts.
 Especially around the holidays, traveling with food and/or gifts can be a challenge.
 Here’s a rule of thumb: if it’s liquid, aerosol or gel and is more than 3.4 oz, check, ship it or chuck it (if you don’t the agents will).
 Here’s a list of what the TSA won’t let through if it exceeds the designated size or can’t be effectively scanned.
 Duty-free shops now put their liquid wares in tamper-evident bags approved by the TSA, so you should be OK with that bottle of tequila you bought past the checkpoint in Cancun.